 Adobe Express

 Adobe Express (adobe.com/express) has a free tier and a premium plan around $9.99/month.
 It offers church-friendly templates for bulletins, flyers, and social media graphics, and exports cleanly to PDF.
-If your church also creates social content, it is a tool that covers multiple communication needs.
+If your church also creates social media content, it is a tool that covers multiple communication needs in one place.

 Full-featured options (no budget limit)